 We have students at school and online of almost every nationality.
-Many of the students are Spanish, Italian, French, Turkish.
-Bulgarian, Hungarian, Polish and Brazilian but we also have students from China, Russia, Japan, Germany, Mexico, Ecuador and other countries around the world!
+Many of the students are Spanish, Italian, French, Turkish, Bulgarian, Hungarian, Polish and Brazilian but we also have students from China, Russia, Japan, Germany, Mexico, Ecuador and many other places!

-If you want to study at the London school, you can apply for a Student Visitor visa and study with us for up to 11 months.
-Check our Student Visa page.
+If you want to study at our London school, you can apply for a Short Term Study Visa and study with us for up to 11 months.
+Check our Student Visa page for the latest information.

-If you need a Visa to come to the UK, we will send you a confirmation letter for your course booking after receiving full payment.
-You can then apply for a Visa with this paper.
+If you need a Visa to come to the UK, we will send you a Course Confirmation Letter for your booking after receiving the deposit of 50% of the full amount.
+You can then include the document in your UK visa application.

-Please remember that to obtain a student visa you must study a minimum of 15 hours per week and you must study at a school listed under the Accrediation UK scheme managed by the British Council – Ingla is listed.
+To obtain a Student Visa you must study for a minimum of 15 hours per week and you must study at a school listed under the Accreditation UK scheme managed by the British Council – Ingla is listed.

-If you need an interview to obtain your visa please remember that it can take a long time to get an appointment at the embassy or consulate so it is a good idea to book your course early.
+You might also need to book an appointment for biometrics to include in your UK visa application.
+Please remember that it can take a long time to get an appointment at the embassy or consulate so it is always a good idea to book your course early.